Trains77/LinuxSystemUpdate/README.md

 # Linux Update Script

 Updates most packages on a Linux system, it is NOT compatible on MacOS, or Windows

+Run with `python3 update_system.py`

+## Supported package managers

 This script supports Apt, Pacman, Yay, DNF, Yum, Chromebrew, Flatpak, and Snap

-Run with `python3 update_system.py`

 Apt: For Debian based distros